mia-platform/documentation/docs/business_suite/guide_cms.md

 Once created, search filters can be saved for future usage.

-With one or more filters active, click on the plus button to the left of the *add filter* button, and you will be prompt with a dialog where you can define the following properties:
+With one or more filters active, click on the `+` button to the left of the *add filter* button, and you will be prompt with a dialog where you can define the following properties:

 * `Display label`: the displayed name of the filter